-ABSTRACT.
-Innovation and the adoption of new ideas is fundamental to economic progress.
-Here we examine the underlying economics of the market for ideas.
-From a positive perspective, we examine how such markets function with and without government intervention.
-From a normative perspective, we examine the pitfalls of existing institutions, and how might they be improved.
-We highlight recent research by ourselves and others challenging the notion that government awards of monopoly through patents and copyright are "the way" to provide appropriate incentives for innovation..
+Abstract.
+Innovation and the adoption of new ideas is fundamental to economic progress, and so is free trade of goods and services.
+Here we examine the underlying economics of the market for ideas and its implications for trade.
+From a positive perspective, we examine how such markets function and how international trade interact with them.
+From a normative perspective, we examine the pitfalls of current intellectual property regulations, and how might they be improved.
+We highlight recent research by ourselves and others challenging the notion that government awards of monopoly through patents and copyright are "the way" to provide appropriate incentives for innovation.

+Key words: Economic theory, game theory

-Keywords: Economic Theory, Game Theory.
-JEL Classification: X15; X16
+JEL Classification: X15, X16